tasneem-abbasi/data-engine-benchmark/README.md

 # data-engine-benchmark
-benchmark study comparing performance of pandas, DuckDB, and Spark on large-scale data operations ~ in progress
+benchmark study comparing performance of pandas, Polars, DuckDB, and Spark on large-scale data operations ~ in progress